 Section 4.9 (Special Interest Groups).

-Members may create special interest groups or user groups that, at the board’s discretion and upon majority vote of the Oversight Board, may become recognized as an official committee.
+Members may create special interest groups that, at the board’s discretion and upon majority vote of the Oversight Board, may become recognized as an official committee.
 Groups may be invited by the Oversight Board to have a representative attend board meetings, whether or not they are recognized as an official Foundation committee.

 ARTICLE V. FISCAL POLICIES